 We provide proprietors of integrated schools with Policy One funding to pay for capital maintenance and modernisation projects.
 This funding is to keep existing integrated school property in a state of repair comparable with that of state schools.

-It is for work costing over $5000.
+It's for work costing over $5000.
 Where maintenance work costs less than $5000, boards use their operational funding to pay for it.

 Boards and proprietors need to plan how to use the Policy One funding.
-Find out about planning at integrated schools.

 Policy One funding must be prioritised for: